-Note that the input of the gate circuit is a single bit ciphertext, while the input of the operator is a multi-bit ciphertext.
-Therefore, before inputting a multi-bit integer, first encode it as complement, and then encrypt it by bit.
+Note that the input of the gate circuit is a single-bit ciphertext, while the input of the operator is a multi-bit ciphertext.
+Therefore, before inputting a multi-bit integer, firstly encode it as complement, and then encrypt it by bit.
 In addition, the bit-number of the multiplication and division input data and output data are different, which is prone to data overflow or the bits of the input data do not match the operator.